bitcoin-core/HWI/docs/coldcard.md

 ## Caveat for `signtx`

 - The Coldcard firmware only supports signing single key and multisig transactions.
 It cannot sign arbitrary scripts.
-- Multsigs need to be registered on the device before a transaction spending that multisig will be signed by the device.
+- Multisigs need to be registered on the device before a transaction spending that multisig will be signed by the device.
 - Multisigs must use BIP 67.
 This can be accomplished in Bitcoin Core using the `sortedmulti()` descriptor, available in Bitcoin Core 0.20.